relayr/azure-certificates/README.md

-# Managing test CA certificates for samples and tutorials
+# Managing test CA certificates for DPS and IoT Hub

 ## WARNING